-ARTICLE THIRTEEN: To see if the Town will vote to discontinue the Bridge Capital Reserve Fund, established under RSA 35:1 for the purpose of funding bridge maintenance and improvements, and to transfer all remaining funds to the General Fund undesignated fund balance.
+ARTICLE TWELVE: To see if the Town will vote to discontinue the Bridge Capital Reserve Fund, established under RSA 35:1 for the purpose of funding bridge maintenance and improvements, and to transfer all remaining funds to the General Fund undesignated fund balance.

-ARTICLE FOURTEEN: To see if the Town will vote to change the purpose of the Road Construction and Improvement Capital Reserve Fund, established under RSA 35:1, to include both road and bridge maintenance, repair, and reconstruction; to rename it the Road Right-of-Way and Bridge Construction and Improvement Capital Reserve Fund.
+ARTICLE THIRTEEN: To see if the Town will vote to change the purpose of the Road Construction and Improvement Capital Reserve Fund, established under RSA 35:1, to include both road and bridge maintenance, repair, and reconstruction; to rename it the Road Right-of-Way and Bridge Construction and Improvement Capital Reserve Fund.
+And furthermore, to name the Selectmen as agents to expend from said fund.